101 Camping Tips from Fire to Shelter

 Acid rain and pesticides are not so easy to get rid of.
 The CDC recommends purifying water with common chlorine bleach.
 A ratio of two drops of bleach (5-6% Sodium Hypochlorite) per quart of water should do the trick (make sure and use an unscented variety).
 Simply mix the bleach in the water, mix and wait for about 30 minutes.

 There is nothing more arresting than dunking yourself in a freezing cold stream or lake to get cleaned up in the morning.
-Yes, you likely smell of campfire smoke or you are dirty from hiking.
-But, staying stinky and dirty might be better than dealing with bracingly cold water.
-You may just opt to go with the funkiness and clean up when you get home.
-That works if everyone is on the same page.
+Staying stinky and dirty might be better than dealing with bracingly cold water, but that only works if everyone in your group is on the same page.

 For brushing your teeth and daily face washing, just use your bottled or backpack water.
 Don’t rinse your mouth with stream or lake water and risk the chance of ingesting harmful bacteria, acids, or pesticides.

 Nature will call, so bring some biodegradable toilet paper and a cathole trowel.
-Make a small hole in the ground first, go, and bury the evidence.
-Always be mindful of poison ivy when doing this and always be mindful “to go” at least 200 feet away from any standing water.
+Make a small hole in the ground first as a camping toilet, go, and then bury the evidence.
+Always be mindful of poison ivy when doing this and always be sure “to go” at least 200 feet away from any standing water.

 Collapsible chairs made of metal and waterproof fabric can make sitting around the camp fire more relaxing than sitting on the ground or a picnic bench.
 Get them with cup holders.